 Cousins of the micro:bit

 Microcontroller development boards, like the micro:bit, and based on the same ARM microprocessor are likely to emerge.
 However, they may or may not be supported by the same micro:bit compatible software.
 The Circuit Playground Express by Adafruit is a round MDB with lots of holes around its perimeter for sewing, alligator clips, or banana plugs.
-It also features a pixel ring and speaker in addition to all of the functionality of the micro:bit.
+It also features a pixel ring and speaker in addition to most of the functionality of the micro:bit.
 The Circuit Playground Express is programmable via MakeCode and Microblocks.
 Hopefully, Scratch extensions will be created as well.